 non-dominant (support) hand shooting; and

-use of the minimum quantity of combined handgun and shoulder-fired weapon ammunition necessary to demonstrate the ability tot the licensee’s protective strategy.
+use of the minimum quantity of combined handgun and shoulder-fired weapon ammunition necessary to demonstrate the ability to effectively implement the licensee’s protective strategy.

 Qualification standards should be based on the percentage derived from the number of targets successfully engaged and the successful completion of the course within the specified time.
 To determine the qualifying score, the licensee should establish a basis for the maximum achievable score/percentage for the weapons operation and marksmanship aspect of the course (e.g., 100/100 percent).
 A point value should be assigned to each target consistent with the total number of targets within the course that equals the maximum achievable score/percentage (e.g., 25 targets at four points each equals 100/100 percent).
 The licensee should then establish a basis for the maximum allowable time to successfully complete the course.
 For this aspect of the qualification criteria, the licensee should use known timelines consistent with the implementation of its protective strategy for movement, tactics, and the negotiation of obstacles within the course.
 The standard should also include reasonable consideration for the time duration of firing engagements (target exposure time), range equipment operations (delays in target system operations), and safety (any measure instituted to increase safety).
 The standard for the maximum allowable time to successfully complete the course could be associated with a percentage of score or a pass/fail in the form of a time limitation.
 Each licensee must document its methodology for determining that successful completion of its tactical qualification course demonstrates acceptable proficiency.
 The expectation for the qualification criteria of this course must not be less than the minimum total of 80 percent and a time that is less than the maximum allowable time limit as identified in the licensee’s NRC-approved T&Q plan and implementing procedures.
-For specific guidance on the abovementioned required tactical qualification course elements, the inspector(s) should reference Regulatory Guide 5.75, “Training and Qualification of Security Personnel at Nuclear Power Reactor Facilities.”
+For specific guidance on the above-mentioned required tactical qualification course elements, the inspector(s) should reference Regulatory Guide (RG) 5.75, “Training and Qualification of Security Personnel at Nuclear Power Reactor Facilities.”

 Verify that, before they are assigned armed response duties, that armed members of the security organization qualify with an accumulated total of 80 percent of the maximum obtainable score on the annual tactical qualification.
 (10 CFR Part 73, Appendix B, Section VI, F.3.(c))